semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 ## Custom backends {#custom-backends}

 The cache storage is available for all Semaphore Cloud users.
-If you're running a different version such as On Premise or [self-hosted agents](../self-hosted), the cache might not be available.
+If you're running a different version such as On-Premise or [self-hosted agents](../self-hosted), the cache might not be available.

-For these cases you need to provide storage.
+For these cases, you need to provide storage.
 This section explains how to configure custom storage in other platforms.

 ### AWS S3 {#aws}